 Situated inland on the River Waveney, Beccles sits at the southern point of the Suffolk & Norfolk Broads.

-Beccles offers a wealth of diversity, combining history with modern-day culture.
-The town is surrounded by fantastic views of the Southern Broads and set amongst rolling countryside.
-The town centre provides a blend of independent shops, restaurants and other services that will make a trip to Beccles memorable.
-Beccles is within easy reach of the coast, with its award-winning beaches, nature reserves and theme park.
+Beccles offers a wealth of diversity, combining history with modern-day attractions, including the popular outdoor swimming pool, The Lido.
+The town is surrounded by fantastic views of the river and set amongst delightful countryside.
+The historic town centre provides a blend of independent shops, restaurants and other services that will make a trip to Beccles memorable.
+The town is within easy reach of the coast, with its award-winning beaches, nature reserves and theme park.

-One of the best ways to explore the River Waveney and its countryside is by boat; the Big Dog Ferry offers trips along the river where kingfishers and other birds and wildlife can be spotted.
-Those visiting by water can book mooring spaces in advance (contact the Harbour Master) or on the day; half day mooring is also available, although visitors will need more than half a day to experience all of the town’s attractions.
-The Quayside is home to a number of events throughout the year including the Beccles Carnival, and a number of other community events.
-Also featured are The Duck Race, Antiques Market, The Harvest Moon Free Music Festival and the Late Night Christmas Event.
+One of the best ways to explore the River Waveney and its countryside is by boat.
+The Big Dog Ferry offers trips along the river where kingfishers and other birds and wildlife can be spotted.
+Those visiting by water can book mooring spaces in advance (contact the Harbour Master: 01502 712225 firstname.lastname@example.org) or on the day; half day mooring is also available, although visitors will need more than half a day to experience all of the town’s attractions.
+Day boats can be hired locally, as well as kayaks and paddle-boards.

 For more information: